Diversity and innovation

 What reconciliation means to me is “all of us together” it’s going to take everyone to play a part in being successful.

 Empowering First Nations peoples

-Angus Knight has a rich 30-year history of helping First Nations Australians into fulfilling employment, building capability through our training business, and proactively partnering with Aboriginal and Torres Strait Islander communities to deliver employment and economic development outcomes across a range of major human services contracts.
+Angus Knight has a rich 30-year history of helping First Nations peoples into fulfilling employment, building capability through our training business, and proactively partnering with Aboriginal and Torres Strait Islander communities to deliver employment and economic development outcomes across a range of major human services contracts.

 We are no less committed to these outcomes in our own workplaces and business operations.

 I enjoy being part of a team that’s involved in changing attitudes and creating work environments where Indigenous people feel welcomed, supported and respected.